Find out what you need to know before you do the Firearms Safety Course.

 Who is the course for?

-First-time firearms licence applicants must attend and pass the Firearms Safety Course.
+First-time firearms licence applicants

-If you cannot attend the course
+If you cannot attend the firearms safety course

 How to book